 The Otago Regional Council’s Local Governance Statement is a collection of information about the way the Council conducts its affairs, supports the purpose of local government and promotes local democracy.
-Council is required to product this statement under Part 4, Sec 40 of the Local Government Act 2002.
+Council is required to produce this statement under Part 4, Sec 40 of the Local Government Act 2002.

-Through following the Governance Statement links below, information can be can accessed on this website with details about what we do, what legislation we work under and the responsibilities we have under that legislation, how we consult and what our management processes are.
+Through following the Governance Statement links below, information can be accessed on this website with details about what we do, what legislation we work under and the responsibilities we have under that legislation, how we consult and what our management processes are.

 Regional Councils